bastienleonard/pysfml-cython/doc/sphinx/source/index.rst

-..
-PySFML 2 - Cython documentation master file, created by sphinx-quickstart on Fri Feb 18 08:41:37 2011.
+.. pySFML 2 - Cython documentation master file, created by sphinx-quickstart on Fri Feb 18 08:41:37 2011.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PySFML 2 - Cython's documentation!
+Welcome to pySFML 2 - Cython's documentation!
 =============================================

 A new Python binding for SFML 2, made with `Cython